What is the w2 form 2025?

 Box 14: Other

-Report any additional tax amounts that do not have a place in any other sections of the W-2 form.
-These may include items like vehicle lease payments, or state disability insurance taxes withheld.
+Report any additional tax amounts that do not fit in other W-2 form sections.
+These may include items such as vehicle lease payments or state disability insurance taxes withheld.

 Box 15: Employer's state ID